sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-events/events.md

 |metrics     |      |
 -------------|------
 description  | Metrics collected by the entity in Sensu metric format.
-See the [metric attributes][30]. type         | Map required     | false example      | {{< language-toggle >}}
+See the [metrics attributes][30]. type         | Map required     | false example      | {{< language-toggle >}}